Fuzzy Group Identification Problems: Liberalism

-for all $i\in N$.\footnote{Alcantud and Andr\'{e}s Calle (2017) call this aggregator the {\it Benevolent} FCIF.} \end{itemize} As in the crisp case, under extreme concepts of liberalism like EL or FEL, we obtain the same uniqueness results: \begin{teo} $\mathit{Inc}$ is the only FCIF that verifies FMON, FC, FI and EL (i) or FEL (i).\\ $\mathit{U}$ is the only FCIF that verifies FMON, FC, FI and EL(ii) or FEL(ii). \end{teo} \begin{proof} A similar construction as the used for proving Theorem 1 yields the proof of the two statements. \end{proof} We can derive the following impossibility result from Theorem 2: \begin{coro} There is no FCIF that verifies FMON, FC, FI and FEL or EL. \end{coro}
+for all $i\in N$.\footnote{Alcantud and de Andr\'{e}s Calle (2017) call this aggregator the {\it Benevolent} FCIF.} \end{itemize} As in the crisp case, under extreme concepts of liberalism like EL or FEL, we obtain the same uniqueness results: \begin{teo} $\mathit{Inc}$ is the only FCIF that verifies FMON, FC, FI and EL (i) or FEL (i).\\ $\mathit{U}$ is the only FCIF that verifies FMON, FC, FI and EL(ii) or FEL(ii). \end{teo} \begin{proof} A similar construction as the used in the proof of Theorem 1 yields the proof of the two statements. \end{proof} We can derive the following impossibility result from Theorem 2: \begin{coro} There is no FCIF that verifies FMON, FC, FI and FEL or EL. \end{coro}